runelite/plugin-hub/README.md

  8. Be patient and wait for your plugin to be reviewed and merged.

+ 9. Pushing new commits to your plugin hub branch will cause your pull request to move to the back of the review 'queue'.

 ## Updating a plugin
 To update a plugin, simply update the manifest with the most recent commit hash.